mbh1620/3d_renderer/README.md

 # 3d_renderer

-3d graphics renderer built using pygame
+3d graphics renderer built from only using pygame and numpy in Python.

+This was done to help my understanding of rotation, scale and transformation matrices.

+In the future I would like to write a script using my lidar sensor to create an obj file that includes a point cloud of some measured data.

 Was done following these instructions: